balabantim/BAK_OPTIMIZED/README.md

-# AD SUPPORT SDK INTEGRATION
+# Analytics SUPPORT SDK INTEGRATION

 This is a simple guide on how to integrate our BAK SDK into your SwiftUI/UIKit based project.
 If your project is Unity based you need a different [guide](README_UNITY.md).